whytewolf/dotfiles/README.rst

 4. ln -sf ~/{{dotfilelocation}}/bash/bash_profile.d/powerline.{{os}} ~/.bash_profile.d/powerline
 4. ln -sf ~/{{dotfilelocation}}/bash/bash_profile ~/.bash_profile

-of coarse keep in mind you don't have to do any of these. just the ones you want.
+of course keep in mind you don't have to do any of these. just the ones you want.

 Fixes for some things